 Map of Product Vision Activities and Methods

-Process Awareness characterises a degree to which the participants are informed about the process procedures, rules, requirements, workflow and other details.
-The higher is process awareness, the more profoundly the participants are engaged into a process, and so the better results they deliver.
+Process Awareness characterizes the degree to which the participants are informed about the process procedures, rules, requirements, workflow, and other details.
+The higher the process awareness, the more profoundly the participants are engaged in the process, and so the better results they deliver.

-In my experience, the biggest disconnect between the work designers need to do and the mindset of every other team member in a team is usually about how quickly we tend — when not facilitated — to jump to solutions instead of contemplate and explore the problem space a little longer.
+In my experience, the biggest disconnect between the work designers need to do and the mindset of every other team member in a team is usually about how quickly we tend — when not facilitated — to jump to solutions instead of contemplating and exploring the problem space a little longer.

 This phase has the highest level of ambiguity, so creating shared understanding by having a strong shared vision and good problem framing is really critical.
 Creating Product Vision in this phase is probably the best way to increase your level of confidence that you’ve got the right problem framing.

-Here are my recommendations for suggested activities and methods for and around vision:
+Here are my recommendations for suggested activities and methods for and around the vision: